-When you restore a file system snapshot, the file system is restored as well.
-The file system is unmounted and is inaccessible while it is being restored.
-In addition, the original file system to be restored must not exist while it is being restored.
-If a conflicting file system name exists, zfs rename can be used to rename the file system.
-For example:
+- The snapshot and the file system are restored. - The file system and all descendant file systems are unmounted. - The file systems are inaccessible while they are being restored. - The original file system to be restored must not exist while it is being restored. - If a conflicting file system name exists, zfs rename can be used to rename the file system.